-Launching first on the iPad (for free!) and now in print, the new bimonthly ALARM Magazine still has all of the same in-depth features, Q&As, and reviews.
-But now you’ll read more about musicians and their lives, passions, and challenges, including a focus on rock-’n’-roll culture and lifestyle.
+Approaching its 20th anniversary, ALARM Magazine is relaunching with an increased focus on the culture that surrounds musicians and their fans, the new ALARM still has all of the same in-depth features, Q&As, and reviews.
+But now you’ll read more about artists and their lives, passions, and challenges — plus find content that covers style, gear, food and booze, and much more.

 In ALARM, you won’t find the same rehashed quotes from the same ten bands doing the press circuit.
 We’re committed to covering the bands that you need to hear, not just the ones whose names you recognize.